You can report bed bugs in:

 If you report bed bugs in a residential building, hotel, or SRO, the Department of Housing Preservation and Development (HPD) will conduct an inspection.
 HPD may conduct inspections with a bed bug-sniffing dog.
 If bed bugs are found, the residential building owner may get a ticket.
 To report bed bugs in a private house or apartment, you must be a tenant in the building, and you must provide your contact information.

 Under the NYC Bed Bug Disclosure Act, landlords must notify prospective tenants in writing about any bed bug infestations that have occurred in their building in the past year.
-If you want to make a complaint about a landlord who is not complying with this law, you should contact NYS Homes and Community Renewal at (718) 739-6400.
+You can get in person assistance from NY State Homes and Community Renewal in multiple languages at an HCR Borough Rent Office.
+You can find more information and Borough Rent Office locations here.

 To report bed bugs in businesses, nonprofit organizations, or child care facilities, you should contact the manager or owner of the facility.